 If you’re a child of the 80s like me, you’re used to most major toy lines coming with a Saturday morning cartoon that was a combined story bible and toy commercial.
 Micronauts didn’t have that built-in media tie-in – the comics were it!
 That meant that writer Bill Mantlo was creating the Micronaut’s world and story from whole cloth with each issue – unlike Star Wars or Conan, which adapted other existing and implied stories.

 That makes Micronauts a lot like Master of Kung Fu and ROM in Marvel’s licensed character pantheon, in that many of the characters and concepts in the comic belong to Marvel rather than Mego.

-There were a fair amount of remarkably imaginative, space-faring, pulp adventure American comics in the early 80s, but since they were not Big Two comics many of them have been forgotten for decades before recently seeing reprint – like Elaine Lee’s Starstruck and Mike Grell’s Starslayer, and the Pierre Christin French classic Valerian which saw it’s first English printing in 1981 (and a movie out this summer).
+There were a fair amount of remarkably imaginative, space-faring, pulp adventure American comics in the early 80s, but since they were not Big Two comics many of them have been forgotten for decades before recently seeing reprint – like Elaine Lee’s Starstruck and Mike Grell’s Starslayer.
+Mainstream American fans don’t even know the Pierre Christin French classic Valerian all too well, which saw it’s first English printing in 1981 (and a movie out this summer).